Earn extra cash with a pet sitting business

 In the United States alone, people spend over US$3.65 billion a year on pet services like dog walking and animal sitting.
 This industry is also on the rise (expected to increase by 4.4% in 2016) and is one of the few business sectors expected to achieve this level of growth.

-Last year (2015) Euromonitor predicted global spending on our pets across all products (including food) and services, would break the US$100 billion barrier for the first time.
+In 2015 Euromonitor predicted global spending on our pets across all products (including food) and services, would break the US$100 billion barrier for the first time.

-Small business – big profits
+Small pet sitting business - with big profits

 The majority of pet-related businesses are individually owned and operated, which makes these enterprises more sensitive to the needs of this growing industry.
 They have noticed that while the demand for standard types of pet products have remained the same, specialty products and services are on the rise.